+overlapping coverage, different prices and incomplete times of recording and conversion practices.
 (8) As presented, gold reserves have been valued at their corresponding market prices as of December 31 of each year.
 (9) Budgetary Government corresponds to all entities within the central government, which consists of the legislative, judicial and executive branches.
-(10) Includes social security contributions and grants.
-(11) Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line).
+(10) Includes social security contributions and grants.(11) Excludes "Statistical Discrepancy" (difference between financing below the line and the overall fiscal balance registered above the line).
+(11) Excludes Statistical Discrepancy (difference between financing below the line and the overall fiscal balance registered above the line).
 (12) Includes "Statistical Discrepancy."
 (13) The non-financial public sector includes the Budgetary Government and non-financial public sector institutions (such as extra-budgetary, social security funds, local governments, and state-owned enterprises).
 (14) Consolidated public sector debt.
 Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors.
 (15) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the creditor's nationality.
 (16) Net of Budgetary Government liabilities owned by the Central Bank.
 Sources: Central Bank, Ministry of Finance and IMF.